-We have purchased two lots of molds of African-American figures.
-One lot is being shipped from North Carolina; the second lot we will pick up during our travels in Oregon this May.
+We have purchased some molds of African-American figures that we will pick up during our travels in Oregon this May.

 We plan to do the following:

 - host a craft booth at the African-American Festival in Warren this June

 - host booths at craft fairs in local African-American churches (45 minute drive)

 - invite groups to African-American painting workshops in the studio

 - offer Party Van Workshops for African-American groups at their church, in their homes, or at other events (45 minute drive)

 - sell bisque at events for ceramic enthusiasts and professionals